Burn Service Assessment

 WHO Technical Working Group recommendations on burns care in mass casualty incidents.

-Burn mass casualty incidents occur globally and there is a wide variety in the capacity to respond effectively; the need to strengthen burn care capability is evident.
-While there has been improved professionalisation and standardisation of care for disaster affected communities, led by the World Health Organisation Emergency Medical Team (EMT) initiative, mass casualty incidents (MCIs) resulting in burn injuries present unique challenges.
+Mass casualty burn incidents occur frequently in low resource settings and there is a wide variety in the capacity to respond.
+There has been improved professionalisation and standardisation of care for disaster affected communities, led by the WHO Emergency Medical Team (EMT) initiative, but mass casualty incidents (MCIs) resulting in burn injuries present unique challenges and require specialist skills, expert knowledge, and timely availability of resources.

-Burn management requires specialist skills, expert knowledge, and timely availability of specialist resources.
-While some high-income countries have well-established disaster management plans, including burn specific plans, many do not.
-The majority of countries where burn mass casualty events occur do not have established plans.
+Some high-income countries have well-established disaster management plans, including burn specific plans, but many do not.
 Developing globally relevant recommendations is a first step in addressing this deficit and increasing preparedness to deal with such disasters.

 Read the published article here.